 Certain motor vehicle insurance is required by Florida law.
 The law requires that every driver carry at least $10,000 in personal injury protection (PIP) coverage.
 The PIP coverage pays for an injured person’s medical costs up to the policy amount in the event of an accident, regardless of that person’s fault.
 Drivers are also required to maintain a minimum of $10,000 in property damage liability to cover any damage caused to another person’s property which is damaged in a car accident.
 These minimal amounts of insurance are often not sufficient to compensate a person who was injured in an accident.
 By consulting an experienced Lakeland attorney like Ms. Snead, you can learn what money damages you may be entitled to by pursuing a claim against the responsible party and/or your own insurance company.

-If you are in pain, you should seek medical treatment the day of the accident if possible.
-Most people don't really like going to the doctor, but although you may not require transportation by ambulance to the hospital, it is important to have a doctor examine your right away.
+If you are in pain, you should seek medical treatment on the day of the accident if possible.
+Most people don’t really like going to the doctor, but although you may not require transportation by ambulance to the hospital, it is important to have a doctor examine you right away.
 Florida law requires that you seek medical treatment within 14 days of an accident or you may be giving up very important benefits under your insurance policy.
 When an accident occurs, there could be several insurance policies that may apply.
 It is important to consult with an attorney, like Ms. Snead, who has years of experience reviewing and interpreting insurance policies in order to rest assured that you are pursuing a claim against all responsible parties.

 Gather and bring:

 Additionally, it is important to discuss with the attorney how the accident has affected your ability to work or any limitations on your daily activities.
 The attorney will want to know in detail what physical problems you are experiencing that you believe are caused by the accident and how often you are experiencing those problems.
-Therefore, it is helpful to keep a calendar or notes of how you feel on a daily basis.
+Therefore, it is helpful to keep a calendar or notes on how you feel on a daily basis.